ashblue/fluid-behavior-tree/README.md

 Please fill out the following details if you'd like to contribute new code to this project.

 1. Clone this project for the core code with tests
+2. Put your new code in a separate branch
-2. Make sure your new code is reasonably tested to demonstrate it works (see `*Test.cs` files)
+3. Make sure your new code is reasonably tested to demonstrate it works (see `*Test.cs` files)
-3. Submit a pull request to the `develop` branch
+4. Submit a pull request to the `develop` branch